xiGUAwanOU/tech-note/programming-languages/java/not-null-or-throw-exception.md

 # Not Null or Throw Exception

-Do not use if and throw statement any more!
+Do not use if and throw statements any more!
 Use the following code instead:

   ```java
 Objects.requireNotNull(...);